dherault/arccode/README.md

 ## Contributing

-PRs, issues and feedback are welcome!
+Pull requests, issues and feedback are welcome!

 ### Adding a reward